Aierlanta/Self-Discipline-PWA/.codelf/project.md

 > The main purpose is to provide a simple, modern, and customizable interface for users to log and visualize their self-discipline efforts through heatmaps, daily summaries, and detailed lists.

 > Project Status: Core features implemented (logging, history view with **deletion for all record types**, heatmaps, daily summaries).
 Global settings functional.
-Basic PWA capabilities added. **Fixed sleep form error message persistence.**
+Basic PWA capabilities added. **Fixed form submission state on validation errors.** **Fixed sleep form error message persistence.**

 > Project Team: Roo (AI Engineer) and User